Skip to main content

 # -- Name of the secret containing the POSTGRESQL_PASSWORD key.

-passwordSecret: "poolside-db-password"
+passwordSecret: "poolside-db-secret"

 # -- DB Hostname (required).
 Set this to your PostgreSQL provider's endpoint.